-October has started and it is officially spooky season!
-Over the next few weeks, we are going to bring you tales of the most haunted properties in Milledgeville and the spirits that inhabit them.
-The first on our list is the infamous Tate House and those that lived there.
+The spookiest time of the year is almost here!
+We love the tales of the most haunted properties in Milledgeville and the spirits that inhabit them.
+The one that sends chills down our spine is the infamous Tate House and those that lived there.

 The Walker-Breedlove-Scott-Tate-Thompson house is located at 201 N. Jefferson Street and was built c.1828.
 The hauntings began just a few decades later when Sam Walker, once mayor of Milledgeville, purchased the house in 1870.
 Walker lived there with Molly, his third wife; her niece Alice Dillard; and Joe, his second son by his first wife.
 Remember Joe; he comes back into the story later.
 There are many stories surrounding Sam Walker and the treatment of his spouses.
 Some claim that he verbally abused and beat his four wives, speculation says possibly even causing their deaths.
 These stories earned him the title of “meanest man in Milledgeville” and it’s easy to see why.
 Walker’s uncaring demeanor contributed to the death of his son, the ghost most often seen and heard on the property.